telerik/winforms-docs/propertygrid/custom-items.md

 {{endregion}}

-To put this value element in action, we will create a descendant of __PropertyGridItemElement__, and we will override its __CreatePropertyGridValueElement__ method:
+To put this value element in action, we will create a descendant of __PropertyGridItemElement__, and we will override its __CreatePropertyGridValueElement__ method.
+In order to avoid reusing of the custom element for other items, you can override the PropertyGridItemElement. __IsCompatible__ method and control whether the custom element is applicable for the specific __PropertyGridItem__ .
+In addition, it is necessary to create another PropertyGridItemElement which is not compatible with your custom item:

-#### Custom PropertyGridItemElement
+#### Custom PropertyGridItemElements

 {{source=..\SamplesCS\PropertyGrid\PropertyGridCustomItems.cs region=PropertyGridItemElement}}
 {{source=..\SamplesVB\PropertyGrid\PropertyGridCustomItems.vb region=PropertyGridItemElement}}